-1. The maximum number of opened sessions.
+- 1. The maximum number of opened sessions.

-- 2. The minimum capacity of server backlog in your LAN network. - 3.
-The CPU power of servers in your LAN network. - 4.
-Network bandwidth. - 5.
-Type of traffic for certain servers.
+- 2. The minimum capacity of server backlog in your LAN network.

+- 3. The CPU power of servers in your LAN network.

+- 4. Network bandwidth.

+- 5. Type of traffic for certain servers.

 If your network is slower than average for any of these factors (especially if you have servers that are slow or handle many tasks and are often busy), then the default values should be reduced.
 You should make any changes to the threshold values before you continue configuring firewall rules.

+Tou should make any changes to the threshold values before you continue configuring in

-12.11.2 Half-Open Sessions
+9.10.2 Half-Open Sessions

 An unusually high number of half-open sessions (either an absolute number or measured as the arrival rate) could indicate that a Denial of Service attack is occurring.
-For TCP, "half-open" means that the session has not reached the established state-the TCP three-way handshake has not yet been completed (see Figure 11-2).
+For TCP, "half-open" means that the session has not reached the established state-the TCP three-way handshake has not yet been completed (see Figure 8-2).
 For UDP, "half-open" means that the firewall has detected no return traffic.